TERREMEMBER/znbase/docs/content/v2.2/deploy/_index.md

 ---
 title: Deploy
-headerTitle: Deploy YugabyteDB
+headerTitle: Deploy ZNbaseDB
 linkTitle: Deploy
 description: Deploy to any public cloud or private data center of your choice.
 headcontent: Deploy to any public cloud or private data center of your choice.
 image: /images/section_icons/index/deploy.png
-section: YUGABYTEDB CORE
+section: ZNbaseDB CORE
 block_indexing: true
 menu:
   v2.2: